 How does retinol work?

+Our skin can only process vitamin A in the form of retinoic acid.
 Retinol breaks down into retinoic acid upon contact with the skin, where it increases cell turnover and boosts collagen production.
 As we age, collagen and cell renewal slow down, leading to looser, thinner skin which is more prone to lines and wrinkles.
 Retinol helps to trigger cell regeneration and encourages new collagen to form.
 This plumps up loose skin, smooths out wrinkles and lines, and lightens areas of pigmentation, resulting in skin which appears smoother and brighter.
 The process of cell renewal is also beneficial if your skin is acne prone as it reduces the overproduction of sebum and prevents breakouts from forming by clearing dead skin cells and excess oils from pores.
-Likewise, as each layer of skin is renewed, scars and marks from sun damage or breakouts fade and soon disappear.
+Likewise, as each layer of skin is renewed, scars and hyperpigmentation from sun damage or breakouts fade and soon disappear.

 Do I need a prescription to use retinol?

-You only need a prescription to obtain high-strength retinols.
-Retinols that are purchased ‘off the shelf’ are lower in strength so don’t require a prescription.
-That said, the strength of retinol you use is very important and depends on your skin’s type, concerns, and tolerance.
+You only need a prescription to obtain high-strength retinoids such as tretinoin or adapalene.
+Retinoids that are purchased ‘off the shelf’ are lower in strength so don’t require a prescription.
+That said, the strength of retinoid you use is very important and depends on your skin’s type, concerns, and tolerance.

 What strength of retinol should I use?

-Because of the side effects associated with retinol, stronger isn’t necessarily better when it comes to this ingredient.
-You should always start with a low strength retinol and aim to build your usage up over time based on how your skin responds and what your skin’s needs are.
+Because of the side effects associated with retinoid, stronger isn’t necessarily better when it comes to this ingredient.
+Most experts would recommend starting with a low strength retinoid and aiming to increase strength over time based on how your skin responds and what your skin’s needs are.

-Low percentages of retinol (0.01-0.03%) are still very effective at targeting signs of ageing, reducing pore size, and improving overall skin health.
-When used alongside other antioxidants (such as vitamin C) and SPF, it can also help skin to fight against environmental pollution.
+While retinoid acid (only available on prescription) and retinaldehyde are the ‘strongest’ and therefore most effective types of retinoid, retinol itself is still very effective.
+Low percentages of retinol (0.01-0.03%) are great for targeting signs of aging, reducing pore size, and improving overall skin health.
+When used alongside other antioxidants (such as vitamin C) and SPF, it can also help skin to fight against environmental damage.

 A medium-strength retinol (0.04-1%) will give you faster results but may come with more side effects.
 These strengths will quickly help to target uneven skin tone, rough texture, and loose or thin skin – especially when combined with antioxidants.